mkforde/hugo-portfolio-demo/README.md

 [paperMod documentation](https://github.com/adityatelange/hugo-PaperMod/wiki) - check this out to see all the features that your site can have.

 In this repo there is a template [`hugo.yml`](hugo.yml) of [michael's personal website](https://michaelforde.com) if you want to make your website look similar to the demo, copy it to your site folder and edit where needed.

+There is a [hugo.yml](./hugo.yml) template.
+If you want your website to look like the [demo](https://mkforde.github.io/hugo-portfolio-demo/), simply copy it to your site folder and customize it as needed.

 > [!NOTE]
 > Place all images and favicons in the `static/assets` folder.
 > Hugo defaults to calling these files when written in the config like `assets/image.png`.